Universität Hamburg - der Forschung, der Lehre, der Bildung, zur Homepage

 1. Target definition

 All tools in the ProteinsPlus server work on a structure of a protein or a nucleic acid.
-In the first step, you need to define this structure either by selecting a structure form the Protein Data Bank (PDB) via its PDB code (e.g. 1a99) or upload any other structure in PDB format.
-Additional ligand molecules can be provided in SDF format.
+In the first step, you need to define this structure either by selecting a structure form the Protein Data Bank (PDB) via its PDB code or upload a structure in PDB format.
+Additional molecules can be provided in SDF format.

 Click on image to jump to that page.